yukamurata27/CSCI520-JelloCube/README.md

-# CSCI520-JelloCube
+# Jello Cube (C++)
-A Jello cube simulation of a mass-spring system as part of the USC CSCI 520 in Spring 2020.
+A Jello cube simulation of a mass-spring system as part of the USC CSCI 520 in February 2020.

 ## Features
 #### 1) Mass-Spring Simulation